MontagueM/CSGO-Machine-Learning/README.md

+Machine Learning Naive-Bayes algorithm that learns between the KD of s1mple and Zeus (from the CSGO team Na'Vi).

 Style for text.txt:

-kills deaths number of player
+kills deaths player

 player #:
 0 = simple